header

 About half of the water used each year by SPMWD customers comes from Lake Texana

-Stage 1 limits residential lawn water to one day per week.
+Stage 2 limits residential lawn watering by sprinkler to one day every other week.
 Coastal Bend residents, businesses and industry are encouraged to make water conservation part of their daily routine.
 Sprinkler irrigation of lawns is always prohibited from 10 a.m. to 6 p.m.

 TAKE A TOUR OF OUR WATER SYSTEM STEP-BY-STEP